Personal Loan Glossary: Loan Terms to Know Before Applying

 Automatic Payment

-Many lenders make it possible to set up an automatic payment that will be taken directly from your bank account on the loan’s monthly due date.
+Many lenders make it possible to set up an automatic bill payment that will be taken directly from your bank account on the loan’s monthly due date.
 This strategy can simplify your financial housekeeping — but make sure you’ll have enough funding in the account each month to avoid an overdraft.

 Borrower